ren-code-cloud/CLI-GAME/README.md

 ## ⚔️QUEST FOR THE QUEEN ADVENTURE⚔️

 ## INTRODUCTION:

-Welcome to "Quest for the Queen," a thrilling cli- based RPG set in the realm mystical realm of Aetheria.
+<p>Welcome to "Quest for the Queen," a thrilling cli- based RPG set in the
+realm mystical realm of Aetheria.
 In this epic adventure, you will play the role of a brave warrior on a mission to save the Queen from an imminent threat.
 But be warned, the journey is far from easy!
 Treacherous forests conceal hidden enemies and valuable items.
 Your strategic decisions will determine the outcome of this quest.
-Are you ready to embark on a daring adventure to rescue the Queen and restore peace to Aetheria?
+Are you ready to embark on a daring adventure to rescue the Queen and restore peace to Aetheria?</p>

 ## OBJECTIVE
-The main goal of the game is to save the Queen, who is held captive by a malevolent force threatening to plunge the world into darkness.
+<p>The main goal of the game is to save the Queen, who is held captive by
+a malevolent force threatening to plunge the world into darkness.
 As the hero, you must navigate through the dangerous forest, defeat enemies, and locate hidden items to aid you in your quest.
-The ultimate challenge lies in defeating the powerful spider enemy guarding the Queen's lair.
+The ultimate challenge lies in defeating the powerful spider enemy guarding the Queen's lair.</p>

 ## Game Mechanics:

-1. Exploration: You will explore the enchanted forest, represented as a series of cli-based scenarios.
+<p>1.
+Exploration: You will explore the enchanted forest, represented as a
+series of cli-based scenarios.
 Use commands such as "w - up," "s - down," "d - right," or "a - left" to navigate through different locations.
 2. Hidden Enemies and Items: Be cautious as 40% of the time, you will encounter hidden enemies lurking in the forest.
 Engage in turn-based